DUNE/p3s/documents/src/JOB.md

 The next step is also CERN-specific and its purpose is to set up the Python environment for p3s clients without having to install anything yourself.
-This needs to be done every time you have a fresh interactive shell which you plan to use for p3s interaction.
+This needs to be done every time you have a fresh shell session which you plan to use for p3s interaction.
 It may be added to your log-in profile to save some typing line but can also be done manually.